gagle/node-binary-reader/README.md

 <a name="reader_cancel"></a>
 __Reader#cancel([error]) : undefined__

 Stops the reader immediately, that is, this operation is not deferred, it cancels all the pending tasks and the file is automatically closed.
-If you pass an error it will be emitted back again through the `error` event.
+If you pass an error, it will be emitted back again through the `error` event.

 ```javascript
 br.open (file)